ArtBlocks/artblocks-docs/creator-onboarding/readme/charitable-donations.md

 description: Charitable Donation Information
 ---
 # Charitable Donation Information

-To maintain our commitment to charitable giving, we ask artists to donate 25% of profits above resting price via dutch auction to a charity of their choice.
-To whom and how donations are made is completely up to the artist.
+To maintain our commitment to charitable giving, we ask artists to consider donating 25% of profits above resting price via Dutch auction to an eligible charity of their choice.
+To whom and how you donate is up to you but you should consider whether the charity or the cause you are donating to qualifies under United States tax laws as a charity/cause that is qualified to receive tax-deductible donations.
+We highly recommend consulting with a tax professional to understand your local tax liability, especially if you plan to personally receive all funds before donating.
 Below answers a number of common questions about how to donate and where to find crypto-friendly charities.

 ## Where can I find a list of charities that accept crypto donations?